Trump speaks on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 For the country overall, violent crime decreased by 3% in 2023 compared with 2022 estimates, reports the FBI.
 However, FBI crime data comes with caveats, as not all police departments participate each year.

 That said, a think tank has drawn similar conclusions around downward-trending crime.
-Based on data from 39 cities with varied levels of reporting, the Council on Criminal Justice estimates that, as of mid-2024, most violent crimes fell at or below pre-pandemic levels.
+Based on data from 39 cities with varied levels of reporting, the Council on Criminal Justice estimates that, as of mid-2024, most violent crimes fell at or below prepandemic levels.
 Like the FBI, the council excludes immigration status due to inconsistent reporting from law enforcement.

-“Until law enforcement agencies make a decision to collect that information … we’re going to continue to chase these claims,” says Alex Piquero, professor of criminology at the University of Miami.
-Others researchers have suggested a link between states with large unauthorized-immigrant populations and higher rates of ID theft, but urge further investigation.
+“Until law enforcement agencies make a decision to collect that information ... we’re going to continue to chase these claims,” says Alex Piquero, professor of criminology at the University of Miami.
+Other researchers have suggested a link between states with large unauthorized-immigrant populations and higher rates of ID theft, but urge further investigation.

 Controversy erupted last month over a letter from ICE to Rep. Tony Gonzales, a Republican from Texas.
-Mr. Gonzales asked the Biden administration to provide him information on noncitizen criminal convictions and ICE custody.
+Mr. Gonzales asked the Biden administration to provide him with information on noncitizen criminal convictions and ICE custody.

 Mr. Gonzales made public ICE’s response.
-The agency said that there were more than 600,000 noncitizens with criminal convictions or pending criminal charges – including about 13,000 convicted for homicide – on the agency’s “non-detained docket,” which means they are not in ICE detention.
+The agency said that there were more than 600,000 noncitizens with criminal convictions or pending criminal charges – including about 13,000 convicted of homicide – on the agency’s “non-detained docket,” which means they are not in ICE detention.

 A Department of Homeland Security spokesperson clarified that the list includes people incarcerated in other detention facilities and it involves those who entered the country over the past 40 years or more.
 Mr. Trump has seized upon the letter to charge, without evidence, that Ms. Harris admitted 13,000 murderers during her term as vice president.

-Note: Editor’s note: This article was updated Oct.
-11, 2024, the date of its original publication, to reflect that the planned Trump rally in Aurora occurred as scheduled.